-- Of any incidents where the member of staff had reasonable grounds to suspect a learner was in possession of a prohibited item. - If they believe that a search has revealed a safeguarding risk
+- Of any incidents where the member of staff had reasonable grounds to suspect a learner was in possession of a prohibited item as listed in section 3 - If they believe that a search has revealed a safeguarding risk

-All searches for prohibited items, including incidents where no items were found, will be recorded in the school's safeguarding system.
+All searches for prohibited items (listed in section 3), including incidents where no items were found, will be recorded in the school's safeguarding system.

-Informing Parents
+Informing Parents/Carers

-Parents will always be informed of any search (best practice is before it takes place) for a prohibited item.
-A member of staff will tell the parents as soon as is reasonably practicable:
+Parents/carers will always be informed of any search (best practice is before it takes place) for a prohibited item (listed in section 3).
+A member of staff will tell the parents/carers as soon as is reasonably practicable:

 - What happened.

-- What was found if anything.
+- What was found, if anything.

-- What has been confiscated if anything.
+- What has been confiscated, if anything.

 - What action the school has taken, including any sanctions that have been applied to their child.

-Support after a Search
+Support After A Search

 Irrespective of whether any items are found as the result of any search, the school will consider whether the learner may be suffering or likely to suffer harm and whether any specific support is needed (due to the reasons for the search, the search itself, or the outcome of the search).

-If this is the case, staff will follow the school's Safeguarding and Child Protection Policy and speak to the designated safeguarding lead (DSL).
-The DSL will consider if pastoral support, an early help intervention or a referral to children's social care is appropriate.
+If this is the case, staff will follow the school's Safeguarding and Child Protection Policy and speak to the Designated Safeguarding Lead (DSL).
+The DSL will consider if pastoral support, an early help intervention, or a referral to children's social care is appropriate.